bitcoindevkit/bitcoindevkit.org/content/descriptors_in_the_wild.md

 repl -d "$BDK_rec_desc_chksum" -c "$BDK_chg_desc_chksum" -n testnet -w $BDK_fingerprint get_balance

 ```
-Some testnet faucets have an address to send back the unused satoshi after having tested your application.
+Some testnet faucets have an address to send back the unused satoshi after
+the use.
 Take note of that because we will use it in the next step.

 ### 4. we return part of the satoshis received back to the faucet